flaxton/outlook-signature/README.md

 ## Insert Picture
 * First, save the picture somewhere on your computer where it will stay put, like Documents.

+*(Note - if you move/delete the picture, it will break your signature)*

 * Next, make sure the picture dimensions are acceptable.
 The width should not exceed 600 pixels, to work on computers and mobile devices.
 * The preferred width would be somewhere around 250 to 300 pixels for most uses.
 * Using Explorer/Finder, locate the picture on your computer.